City Departments

 Police Chief Ryan Dykstra

-The Nauvoo Police Department is dedicated to the protection and security of all citizens and, in partnership with the community, to providing quality public safety services while affording dignity and respect to every individual.
+The Nauvoo Police Department is committed to protecting and serving all citizens.
+In partnership with the community, we provide quality public safety services with dignity, respect, and professionalism.

 Address: 60 Bluff St, Nauvoo, IL 62354